AYJ-Systems/ai_note_taker/README.md

 - **NonCommercial** — You may not use this project for commercial purposes, including selling the software or incorporating it into commercial products or services.
-- **Attribution** — You must give appropriate credit when redistributing. ✓ Must remain open source
+- **Attribution** — You must give appropriate credit when redistributing.

 See [LICENSE](LICENSE) file for full details.